LavaMoat/LavaMoat/README.md

 gives you a configuration section in package.json where the allowed ones can be listed.
 It also installs a package with an install script that fails installation as early as possible if the configuration is accidentally removed.

+No new install scripts showing up in your dependencies will run unexpectedly.
+That way you eliminate the most popular attack vector of malicious packages in recent years.

 ### Runtime protections

 You can use lavamoat to prevent malicious code introduced into a package from running.

-The LavaMoat runtime reduces the supplychain risk by:
+The LavaMoat runtime reduces the supply chain risk by:
   1. Prevent modifying JavaScript's primordials (Object, String, Number, Array, ...)
   2. Limit access to the platform API (window, document, XHR, etc) per-package

 Both are provided by [SES][SesGithub] containers.
 Platform API access is granted by a policy file that LavaMoat can generate and allow the project to selectively customize.
+All details of policy file structure are documented in the [Policy file explained][PolicyDoc] doc.

 #### SecureEcmaScript (SES)